DecodedCo/twitter-map/README.md

 ```

-## addMarker()
+## addMarker

 The `addMarker()` function adds a single marker to a Google Map on your page.
 This function needs to be added within the `pageControlsInit()` function.
 To use `addMarker()`, supply a latitude, longitude and some text.
-If you want sentiment analysis to be performed on the text then add either "imdb" or "dictionary".
+If you want sentiment analysis to be performed on the text then add either 'dictionary' or 'imdb'.
 It should look something like this:

 ```
 controller.addMarker(latitude,longitude,text,sentiment);